 • Ask your students about their interests, activities, and goals – and share your own (within the bounds of an appropriately professional relationship, of course!).

-• Inject relevant personal information into your course interactions.
-For example you might use a personal photo related to the topic at hand, mention a national park you’ve visited, defend the superiority of hockey to every other professional sport, or tie in a movie you’ve recently seen.
-Even simple connections can help build community, understanding, and trust.
+• Inject relevant personal information into your course interactions (e.g., use a personal photo related to the topic at hand, mention a national park you’ve visited, defend the superiority of hockey to every other professional sport, or tie in a movie you’ve recently seen).

 • Talk about your motivations behind your work, teaching, and/or research.

-• Reframe your thinking about the reasons behind a students’ behavior and engagement in your course: adopt the perspective that they want to succeed and are doing as well as they can, given the circumstances.
-Ask them questions to help identify the barriers they are facing, and solutions for moving forward.
+• When talking with students about policies they may have violated or expectations they have failed to meet, intentionally adopt the perspective that they want to succeed and are doing as well as they can, given the circumstances.
+Ask them questions to help identify the barriers they are facing, and work with them to find solutions for the future.

-• Give students the opportunity to share about their lives and interests during class.
+• Provide opportunities for students to share about their lives and interests during class.

-• Incorporate opportunities for students to talk to each about what they are learning, during class.
+• Ask students to talk to each about what they are learning, during class.

-• When used early in the semester, begin pair and group activities with an introductory task that helps students get to know one another.
+• Begin pair and group activities with an introductory task that helps students get to know one another.

-• In a large class, use a shared discussion board where students can ask questions about assignments, and encourage them to respond to each other’s questions as well.
+• Use a shared discussion board where students can ask questions about assignments, and encourage them to respond to each other’s questions with helpful comments.

 • Create opportunities for students to provide each other with feedback on their work.